When you think about buying the car of your dreams, you don’t usually think of used cars. Do you know how much you’ll spend on a car?

 The last thing you’ll want is to drive home with your engine light on or be stranded on the side of the road because something gave out without warning.

 9. Get A Car Inspection

-Used cars can be a great way to save money and get a new car for less than you would otherwise pay, but they require more responsibility on the part of the buyer.
+Used cars can be a great way to save some money and get a “new car” for less than you would otherwise pay, but they require more responsibility on car buyers.

 If you are looking at buying from a dealership, then they will most likely have it checked out beforehand to make sure there aren’t any major issues with it.

 10. Negotiate for A Better Price

 Now, if you are going to go through an individual seller instead, then you can expect to bargain with them a bit more.

 If the vehicle is in good condition and they are asking for more than it’s worth, then try and talk them down by a few hundred dollars.

 You should also check to see if they will still be in effect after you buy the car.